 What is DeciFood.

-A decision support tool for teachers and students, developed to help classroom teachers.
-The tool helps teachers and students find reliable sources on food education based on the criteria you set.
+The tool aims to help teachers and students find reliable sources on food education based on the criteria you set.
 The client collected more than 350 tools and resources from countries across Europe (UK, Italy, Israel, Iceland, Finland, Spain and Poland).
 It is a project managed by WeValueFood, funded by EIT, the European Institute of Innovation and Technology.
-Yes, with cooperation from the EU, we might become our biggest customer.
+And yes, with cooperation from the EU, they might become our biggest customer.

 When this brief landed in our inbox, it was already fully developed, but the design was very basic and text-only.
 They were looking for someone to give it a major visual design upgrade, and spoiler alert: that’s exactly what we ended up doing.

 By the way, this is not a public site.
 Upon request, we can provide a private demo.

 It was an open brief, but they suggested we could submit a proposal if we wanted.
 They said our style and experience would be a good fit and our values matched theirs.

 We knew long ago that we were not the only ones who had submitted a proposal or even received a suggestion.
 Still, it felt a bit like it was meant to be.
 We value education, but food education is special to us.
 One of our Pixili members is both a food designer and bakery teacher.